Contact: firstname.lastname@example.org or 734-936-8281

 Alexis Passamani joined the Center in December 2019.
 She completed her Bachelors of Science degree in Behavioral Neuroscience from Grand Valley State University in the fall of 2019.
 She loves to work with data and researchers to get a better understanding of how research is conducted as well as look into various degenerative diseases.
 She is currently preparing for graduate/medical school in order to gain her MD/PhD in Neuroscience and one day conduct her own research.

 For autopsy assistance: 734-936-6267 (pager #9198)

 Matthew Perkins is the coordinator of the Michigan Brain Bank.
-He has been involved in research, specifically research of movement disorders, for over two years.
-Matthew coordinates the MADC’s brain autopsy services and collaborates with research groups across the University of Michigan campus.
+He has been involved in research at the University of Michigan since 2012.
+Matthew coordinates the Center's brain autopsy services and collaborates with research groups across the University of Michigan campus.
 He is passionate about improving clinical care and research through his involvement in autopsy services.
-Matthew earned his Bachelor of Science in Brain, Behavior, and Cognitive Science from the University of Michigan.
-For more information about the Michigan Brain Bank, visit the website.
+Matthew earned his BS degree in Brain, Behavior, and Cognitive Science from the University of Michigan.
+For more information about the Michigan Brain Bank, visit the website here.

 Jonathan joined the Michigan Alzheimer's Disease Center in July 2019 as a database administrator associate.
 He earned his master's degree in Human Development & Family Studies from The Pennsylvania State University.
 He is interested in using technology to improve the efficiency of the research process as a whole.
 This includes working with data from collection to publication with the ultimate goal of improving individuals’ lives via policy-level impact.
 In his spare time, he enjoys Netflix, reading, and spending time with his friends and family (including his cat, Albany).